ZacharyVernec/Recipes/roasted-cauliflower-rigatoni.md

 - On a large rimmed baking sheet covered in parchement paper, toss cauliflower with 2 tablespoons olive oil, half of the garlic, half of the red pepper flakes, and a pinch of salt and pepper.
 Make sure cauliflower is in a single layer.
 - Cook cauliflower for 15-20 minutes on center rack, tossing halfway, until golden brown.
 - Cook pasta according to package in generously salted water, until al dente but not more.
 Drain, reserving around 1 cup of pasta water.
-- While the pasta cooks, if almond powder is not roasted, do so now.
+- While the pasta cooks, if almond powder is not pre-roasted, do so now.
 Dry-roast powder on a small pan on medium heat until golden brown.
-Careful not to burn.
+Careful not to burn. #TODO use same pot as pasta?
 - While the pasta cooks, rinse and dry the capers.
 - While the pasta cooks, roughly chop, scissor, or tear the parsley.
 - In the empty pot in which the pasta was previously cooked, heat 3 tablespoons of olive oil.
 Add remaining garlic, remaining red pepper flakes, and capers and cook for 1 minute (until garlic is pale golden).
 In the last 30 seconds, add the capers to crisp.
 Add around half a cup of pasta water to halt cooking.
 - Add the pasta and cauliflowers to the pot and mix.
-- Add the juice and zest of the lemon.
-Add the parsley.
+- Add the parsley.
+Add the juice and zest of the lemon.
+Mix.
 - Add salt, pepper and additional pasta water to taste and texture.
+Mix.
-- Serve, topped with roasted almond powder, parmesan, and possibly any previously used ingredients, to taste and visual pleasure.
+- Serve, topped with roasted almond powder, parmesan, and possibly any previously used ingredients, to taste and appearance.

 ---
 <!-- Below is the description, just write what you want or leave it empty 😁 -->